franneck94/Vscode-C-Cpp-Runner/README.md

 Since version 3.0 the MSVC compiler (toolchain) can also be used.
 To do so, set the setting **msvcBatchPath** to a valid path.
 Then the other settings about the compiler and debugger are ignored in the workspace.
-Note: The batch file will be started with the system's architecture.
-E.g. on a 64bit Windows, here only the 64bit (Host and Target) compiler will be used - so no cross-compiling.
+If you want to stop using the MSVC compiler in the workspace, just reset the **msvcBatchPath** setting.
-Caveat 1: Currently if warnings are enabled, only **/W3** is used.
+Caveat 1: Currently **if** warnings are enabled, the warning level **/W3** is always used.
 Caveat 2: Currently the linker args are ignored.
+Caveat 3: Currently no cross-compiling is allowed.

 ## Release Notes